hicommonwealth/edgeware-documentation/docs/edgeware-runtime/economics/transaction-fees.md

 # Transaction Fees

 # Transaction Fees
 Several resources in a blockchain network are limited, for example, storage and computation.
 Transaction fees prevent individual users from consuming too many resources.
-Polkadot uses a weight-based fee model as opposed to a gas-metering model.
+Edgeware uses a weight-based fee model as opposed to a gas-metering model.
 As such, fees are charged prior to transaction execution; once the fee is paid, nodes will execute the transaction.

 [Web3 Foundation Research](https://research.web3.foundation/en/latest/polkadot/Token%20Economics.html) designed the Polkadot fee system with the following objectives: